Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

   const api = 'yourApiKeyHere'
   const path = `https://api.giphy.com/v1/gifs/search?api_key=${api}&q=${search}`

 }
 ```

 <!-- > -->

-The code above creates a path string that points to the giphy end point and contains the api key and search term.
+The code above creates a path string that points to the Giphy endpoint and contains the API key and search term.

 Write an outline of the nextworking code: